healthykitchen101/healthykitchen101.com/electric-skillets/reviews/nesco/nesco-8-inch-electric-skillet.md

 *   Cleaning and Storing (30%) - **8.0**/undefined

-The Nesco Non-Stick Electric Skillet ES-08 is easy to control, store, and clean.
-However, its anti-slip feature isn’t the best, its thermostat is stiff, and the pan is not dishwasher-safe, so its overall usability is rather less than other skillets.
+The Nesco Non-Stick Electric Skillet ES-08 is easy to use, store, and clean.
+However, its anti-slip feature isn’t the best, its thermostat is rather tight-fitting, and the pan is not dishwasher-safe.
+Overall, its user-friendliness is rather less than other skillets.

 ### 6.0 - Ease of Use